Minari poster

 The inciting incident occurs at 13 minutes when Monica's mother Soon-ja arrives from Korea.
 David is disappointed she doesn't fit his image of a "proper" grandmother - she smells like Korea, doesn't bake cookies, and curses.
 Her presence disrupts the family's fragile equilibrium and forces everyone to adapt..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 29 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This illustrates the protagonist's commitment to Jacob finds a natural spring with Paul and successfully plants his crops.
+This indicates the protagonist's commitment to Jacob finds a natural spring with Paul and successfully plants his crops.
 Despite Monica's continued concerns, Jacob commits fully to the farm, investing everything.
 The family collectively chooses to stay and make it work rather than return to California., moving from reaction to action.

 At 56 minutes, the Midpoint arrives at 49% of the runtime—precisely centered, creating perfect narrative symmetry.
 Of particular interest, this crucial beat Soon-ja suffers a stroke.
 The medical emergency exposes the family's vulnerability and isolation.
 Jacob's dream suddenly seems secondary to Monica's fears about healthcare, safety, and David's heart condition.
 The stakes shift from "will the farm succeed?" to "will this family survive?"., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.